Saudiimprint/visionteam-Wro2024/README.md

 ### Pixy Camera

 -The Pixy camera is a complete vision system that detects colors and lines, essential for navigation.
-### Gyro Sensor (MPU6050)

--The MPU6050 sensor integrates a 3-axis accelerometer and gyroscope for measuring motion and orientation.
 ### Laser Cutter Machine

 - We used a laser cutter to create precise parts, such as engine gears.